CoolOmar2020/RTL_BT_Wi-Fi/README.md

-rtlwifi_new
+RTL_BT_WiFi
 ===========

-A repo for the newest Realtek rtlwifi codes.
+A repo for the newest Realtek Bluetooth Combo and rtlwifi codes.

 This code will build on any kernel 3.0 and newer.
 It includes the following drivers: